brucegust/github_tutorial/README.md

 # github_tutorial
-getting my feet wet with github
+getting my feet wet with github and loving every minute of it.